-At least eight states have passed laws that limit cost sharing (copayment, coinsurance, or deductibles) for insulin, as of April 2020.
-Colorado, 10 Illinois, 11 New York, 12 Washington, 13 and West Virginia 14 currently limit cost sharing for an insulin prescription to \$100 per 30-day supply, regardless of the amount or type of insulin.
-Maine limits cost sharing for insulin to \$35 for a 30-day supply, regardless of the amount.
-15 New Mexico limits cost sharing for a 30-day supply of preferred formulary insulin or the medically necessary equivalent to \$25.
-16 Utah limits cost sharing for a 30-day supply of at least one insulin in each "therapy category" to \$30 and prohibits insulin from being subject to the deductible.
-17
+At least ten states have passed laws that limit cost sharing (copayment, coinsurance, and deductibles) for insulin, as of March 2021.
+Colorado, 12 Illinois, 13 New York, 14 Washington, 15 Vermont, 16 and West Virginia 17 currently limit cost sharing for an insulin prescription to \$100 per 30-day supply, regardless of the amount or type of insulin.
+Connecticut limits total cost sharing to \$25 per 30-day supply, regardless of the amount or type of insulin.
+18 Maine limits cost sharing for insulin to \$35 for a 30-day supply, regardless of the amount.
+19 New Mexico limits cost sharing for a 30-day supply of preferred formulary insulin or the medically necessary equivalent to \$25.
+20 Utah limits cost sharing for a 30-day supply of at least one insulin in each "therapy category" to \$30 and prohibits insulin from being subject to the deductible.
+21

-Similar legislation has been introduced in at least 30 other states.
-18 Some states would limit cost sharing for insulin prescriptions to \$25 for a 30-day supply, while others would limit cost sharing for insulin prescriptions to \$100 for a 30-day supply.
+Similar legislation has been recently introduced in at least 18 other states and DC.22 State bills would limit cost sharing for insulin prescriptions anywhere between \$25 for a 30-day to \$100 for a 30-day supply.
+A few states have legislation that would limit cost sharing for a 90-day supply.
+Additionally, several states have multiple proposals moving through the legislature with varying levels of cost sharing limits.